 Good customer service does not end with the delivery of the product/service.
 It is equally important to follow that up after a client’s experience.
 Implement measures such as follow up phone calls and emails to enquire how they found the entire time working with you and thank them for choosing you.
 The reality is, there will be multiple other creative outlets offering the same service, so a customer’s choice to select your services should be acknowledged.
 To maximize effect, utilize all available platforms to increase your customer reach.
 Don’t just stick to telephone contact numbers but include social media platforms for instant access.

-Good customer service is also paramount to dealing with customer complaints and dissatisfaction.
+Good customer retention solution is also paramount to dealing with customer complaints and dissatisfaction.
 Your response to customer grievances can either hinder or help you convert unsatisfied customers into a loyal base.
 In a 2017 Deloitte Consumer Service Review, 42 percent of respondents listed good customer service as a key driver of their brand loyalty.
-In service-intensive industries including the hospitality business, your reaction to complaints is the perfect opportunity to distinguish yourself from your competitors.
+In service-intensive industries, including the hospitality business, your reaction to complaints is the perfect opportunity to distinguish yourself from your competitors.

 Get Personal With Your Rewards Package

 Many studies have shown how effective rewards packages can be for businesses looking to improve repeat customers.
 However, for a photographer, rewards are different from granting loyalty points.
 Exceeding your customer’s expectations can make sure they leave satisfied and keep coming back.
 Any client would appreciate a reward package for choosing your services.
-For creatives businesses, these can include rewarding any referrals and incorporate booking anniversary specials for clients.
+For creatives businesses, the customer retention system can include rewarding any referrals and incorporate booking anniversary specials for clients.